Shamir-Lab/3CAC/README.md

 (c) a file has path information for each contig, such as `scaffolds.path` in metaSPAdes assembly and `assembly_info.txt` in metaFlye assembly.

-For contigs assembled from short reads by metaSPAdes, user can use files `scaffolds.fasta`, `assembly_graph_with_scaffolds.gfa`, and `scaffolds.path` as input. for contigs assembled from long reads by metaFlye, user can use files `assembly.fasta`, `assembly_graph.gfa`, `assembly_info.txt` as input.
+For contigs assembled from short reads by metaSPAdes, files `scaffolds.fasta`, `assembly_graph_with_scaffolds.gfa`, and `scaffolds.path` can be used as input. for contigs assembled from long reads by metaFlye, files `assembly.fasta`, `assembly_graph.gfa`, `assembly_info.txt` can be used as input.

 ## 1. Generation of the initial classification